polterguy/polterguy.github.io/_posts/2022-03-08-the-fastest-way-to-learn-angular.md

 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/DVBjKUKdLUs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Now you can start figuring out how to _use_ your backend in Angular ... ;)
+11 minutes and 6 seconds later and you can now start figuring out how to _use_ your backend in Angular ... ;)